-Through this screening, the researchers identified the Formin 2 (Fmn2) gene, which is believed to be involved in actin cytoskeleton organization in the brain, and mutations in this gene have been associated with intellectual disability.
+Through this screening, the researchers identified the Formin 2 (Fmn2) gene, which is

 The team genetically modified mice so that their Fmn2 genes were silenced.
 They exposed the mutant mice – as well as a control group – to fear conditioning starting at the age of 3 months.
 Additionally, they subjected the mice to memory tests.

 In the young mouse models, the team showed that a loss of Fmn2 lead to PTSD-like phenotypes as well as to “accelerated age-associated memory decline” over time.